Listed below is the daily COVID-19 update for the state of Mississippi.

 Eleven deaths occurred between January 13 and January 14.

 Six deaths occurred between October 29, 2021 and December 31, 2021, identified from death certificate reports.

 An outbreak is considered any confirmed COVID-19 case among LTC residents, or more than one case in a 14-day period among staff or employees of a facility.

-Explore local hospital capacity and bed use with our interactive map of hospitals
+Explore local hospital capacity and bed use with the MSDH interactive map of hospitals

 State Totals and Trend